PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Breakfast was as delicious, if not more so, than the stew the previous evening: eggs, bacon, dark bread and butter.
 Tom sneaked what she could into her pocket; a sausage.
 There was no way to put the potato in her pocket, it was too crumbly.
 So she finished it all, licking her tin plate clean.
 “Do you eat like this all the time?”

 “I try not to.”, he replied, pushing his empty plate forward.
-He cocked his chair on two legs, leaning his back against the wall instead of the chair's back.
+He cocked his chair on two legs, leaning the chair the wrong way, his back against the wall instead of the chair's back.

-“You asked me where I was going?”, he shuffled into a more relaxing position.
+“You asked me where I was going?”, he shuffled into a more relaxed position.
 “I'm a travelling tailor, I just travel.”

 Then, as if he had remembered something, he added: “And I do tailoring.”, using his finger to accentuate.